anchore-oss-update-bot/oss-docs/content/docs/reference/commands/syft.md

   -s, --scope string                              selection of layers to catalog, options=[squashed all-layers deep-squashed] (default "squashed")
-      --select-catalogers stringArray             add, remove, and filter the catalogers to be used --source-name string                        set the name of the target being analyzed --source-version string                     set the version of the target being analyzed -t, --template string                           specify the path to a Go template file -v, --verbose count                             increase verbosity (-v = info, -vv = debug)
+      --select-catalogers stringArray             add, remove, and filter the catalogers to be used --source-name string                        set the name of the target being analyzed --source-supplier string                    the organization that supplied the component, which often may be the manufacturer, distributor, or repackager
+      --source-version string                     set the version of the target being analyzed -t, --template string                           specify the path to a Go template file -v, --verbose count                             increase verbosity (-v = info, -vv = debug)